 "The first thing we're going to do is offset our revenue loss with that.
 We're trying to recover about $1 million," Gross said.

 "In which category that goes in, I'm not sure yet.
-But with the revenue loss we've experienced in the past two to three years, that would come in handy to offset to any program, material or classroom cuts," he said.
+But with the revenue loss we've experienced in the past two to three years, that would come in handy to ," he said.